gopheracademy/gopheracademy-web/content/advent-2019/contribute-beyond-code.md

 Some projects use labels to mark issues that are good for new contributors.
 These issues generally focus on documentation or code issues but are good way to learn about the project as a beginner.
 It's helpful to lurk and examine both open and closed issues to see how contributors participate and maintainers support contributions.

-> 💡 The most important thing is to be kind in your contributions.
-If you find that your chosen project has toxic contributors, it's OK to walk away from the project.
+> 💡  Be kind in your contributions.
+If you find that your chosen project has toxicity that makes contributing negative, it's OK to walk away from the project and find something new.
+Toxicity can look and feel different to each contributor.

 Sometimes projects will use Trello or GitHub Projects to organize planned issues.
 Larger projects may have a regular scheduled online community hangout to plan and identify areas of concern.